wasmerio/old-docs.wasmer.io/ecosystem/wasmer/building-from-source/README.md

 **Note**: should see this as the first line in the console:
 `Enabled Compilers: cranelift`

-You may disable singlepass compiler with `export ENABLE_CRANELIFT=0`.
+You may disable Cranelift compiler with `export ENABLE_CRANELIFT=0`.

 ### LLVM Compiler